Plan your next sporting event in Baltimore

 - Baltimore Running Festival

-This running festival—which celebrates its 20th anniversary this year—includes five distance options including marathon, half-marathon, and relay.
+This running festival has been a Baltimore favorite for more than 20 years, and includes five distance options including marathon, half-marathon, and relay.
 The course winds through Federal Hill and Fell’s Point before finishing in the scenic Inner Harbor waterfront area.

 - Central Intercollegiate Athletic Association Basketball Tournament